 "You're all so funny, I can hardly stand it," laughed the unearthly voice.

-The group jumped with shock, for it was the first time they had heard words accompany the laughter.
+The group jumped with shock.
 They turned slowly, almost unwillingly, toward the source, not entirely sure they wanted to find out who or what was behind the ghostly laughter that had haunted them all evening.

-What they found was a girl sitting on a heap of logs as if it were a comfortable throne, looking as if she had been there for quite a while, rather than appearing suddenly out of nothing.
+What they found was a girl sitting on a heap of logs as if it were a throne.
 She was surrounded by—or perhaps composed of—a soft golden glow which flickered slightly like a candle flame.
 She was not entirely solid, but instead resembled the sort of pale reflection one might see when looking in a dark window.
 It was difficult to make out her features, for they were blurred and hazy, as if she could not decide what she looked like.
 Despite her unclear face, however, they had the impression that she was giving them a mischievous grin.

 "What the what?" breathed Kairi, eyes wide with alarm.
 That seemed to sum up the feelings of the rest of the group, who all stood with mouths agape and faces pale.